Healthcare for retirees in Thailand

 The requirement serves multiple purposes.
 It ensures that retirees receive reliable care in events of illness or accidents.
 Moreover, it aims at addressing unpaid medical fees by foreign patients, which would help rectify a deficit exceeding 100 million baht.
 In essence, the healthcare system is strengthened and fortified against foreigners leaving behind unpaid bills.

-On the other hand, if you’re in Thailand on a work permit, you’re eligible for free healthcare.
+On the other hand, if you’re in Thailand on a work permit, you’re eligible for free healthcare for retirees.
 Both Thai citizens and working expats are expected to contribute 5% of their salaries to the Thai social security scheme.
 The quality of the healthcare provided is commendable, with doctors frequently serving at both state hospitals and private clinics.
 However, for those eyeing private hospital care, securing health insurance is essential.

 Are there retirement homes in Thailand?